awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 The following steps show the general process for promoting a read replica to a DB instance:

-1. Stop any transactions from being written to the read replica source DB instance, and then wait for all updates to be made to the read replica\.
-Database updates occur on the read replica after they have occurred on the source DB instance, and this replication lag can vary significantly\.
+1. Stop any transactions from being written to the primary DB instance, and then wait for all updates to be made to the read replica\.
+Database updates occur on the read replica after they have occurred on the primary DB instance, and this replication lag can vary significantly\.
 Use the [Replica Lag](http://aws.amazon.com/rds/faqs/#105) metric to determine when all updates have been made to the read replica\.

 1. For MySQL and MariaDB only: If you need to make changes to the MySQL or MariaDB read replica, you must set the `read_only` parameter to `0` in the DB parameter group for the read replica\.
 You can then perform all needed DDL operations, such as creating indexes, on the read replica\.
-Actions taken on the read replica don't affect the performance of the source DB instance\.
+Actions taken on the read replica don't affect the performance of the primary DB instance\.

 1. Promote the read replica by using the **Promote** option on the Amazon RDS console, the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html), or the [ `PromoteReadReplica`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplica.html) Amazon RDS API operation\.
 **Note**